Mahbaneh/MISPEL/README.md

 MISPEL accepts a paired dataset as input data which should include images of "ALL" subjects across "ALL" scanners.
 We expect this data to be grouped in n (# of scanners) folders which named after the scanner names.
 Images of each subject should have identical names across these folders.
 Please refer to [Data folder](https://github.com/Mahbaneh/MISPEL/tree/main/Data) as an example of such data.

 # Image Preprocessing:
-For the preprocessing step please read 'preprocessing' paragraph in the section 4.1.
+For the preprocessing step please read the 'preprocessing' paragraph in section 4.1.
 Multi-scanner Dataset of our paper.
 The steps are as follows:\
   Step 1.
 Registration to a template.\
   Step 2.
 N4 bias correction.\
   Step 3.
 Skull stripping.\
   Step 4.
 Scaling.\
-For the firs three steps we used the instruction in [Data folder](https://github.com/Jfortin1/RAVEL).
+For the first three steps we used the instruction in [Data folder](https://github.com/Jfortin1/RAVEL).
 You can run Step 4 by our code by setting paparemet to True.

 # MISPEL Harmonization: